diliadis/multi_target_prediction/README.md

 The dataset contains 1270 algorithms which represent the labels as well as 68 benchmarking datasets that correspond to the labels.
 Each one of the 68 benchmarking datasets is represented by a 45 dimensional feature vector while each one of the 1270 algorithms is represented by 153 dimensional feature vector.

+### ExCAPE dataset
+This dataset is available in the ExCAPE database.
+It is a large scale quantitative structure activity relationship (QSAR) benchmark dataset that was built upon public resources (ChEMBL and PubChem databases).
+The database contains 70.8 million data points covering about one million compounds and 1667 protein targets.
+The compound structures are standardized, the targets have official gene symbols and the activity values are log-transformed into pXC50 values.
+The dataset can be binarized to two classes, active and inactive by using a threshold (usually active if pXC50 > 6).
+Every protein target used has at least 300 SAR data points, 75 active compounds and 75 inactive compounds.
+This filtering yields 955,386 compounds, 526 protein targets, and 49,316,517 SAR data points (90% sparse).

 ## Matrix completion